omarkmu/pz-omichat/docs/customization/strings.md

 Some mod features allow for custom string translations, so that players can see text in their preferred languages.
 These features expect strings of a certain format to be included in a separate mod.
-This could be an unlisted mod used by specifically a single server, or an extension mod that adds default content for servers.
+This could be an unlisted mod used by a single server, or an extension mod that adds default content for servers.

+> [!NOTE]
-These translations are not defined using the game's translation system;
+> These translations are not defined using the game's usual translation system.
-see the information about [contributing translations](https://github.com/omarkmu/pz-omichat/blob/main/.github/CONTRIBUTING.md#contributing-translations) for details.
+> See the information about [contributing translations](https://github.com/omarkmu/pz-omichat/blob/main/.github/CONTRIBUTING.md#contributing-translations) for details.
+>

-The comment `### @bundle OmiChat` must be included at the top of translation files for them to be included.
+> The comment `### @bundle OmiChat` must be included at the top of translation files for them to be included.

 ## Dialogue Tags